Social media has been a touchy subject for most regulated industries, especially for financial services.

 Why Should Financial Service Employees Be Active on Social Media?

-When it comes to getting employees active on social media, there is certainly a lot to consider.
+When it comes to getting employees active on social media, there’s certainly a lot to consider.

-I’ve talked a bit about how social media helps the financial industry, the type of social media content to post, but now it’s best to understand how to put it all in place.
+I’ve talked a bit about how social media helps the financial industry and the type of content to post, but now it’s best to understand how to put it all in place.

-Besides some of the information from above, encouraging employees of financial institutions to be active in social media may seem like a giant headache or at the very least, a lot of work.
+Besides some of the information from above, encouraging employees of financial institutions to be active on social media may seem like a giant headache — or, at the very least, a lot of work.